This explanatory brief articulates my vocational philosophy, developed over more than 29 years of professional experience.

 This outline of my vocational ethos articulates my philosophy of how I, and a diverse team of people, honor the critical facets of people, information, and habits.

-For a deeper exploration of my skills on such a team, read the About page and my CV.
+For a deeper exploration of my skills on such a team, read the Who page and my CV.

 Deep gratitude to the following sages (a non-exhaustive list) who influenced my professional and personal views: Hala Annabi, Rashmir Balasubramanium, Heather Black, Dave Curtis, Theresa Decker, Lindsay Dudeck, Mark Haselkorn, Sanjeev Khagram, Mary Larsgaard, David Levy, Karl Longstreth, Subarna Mathes, Adam Moore, Jamie Shafer, Ryan Smedes, and Steve Waddell.